OctopusDeploy/docs/docs/administration/managing-users-and-teams/creating-teams-for-a-user-with-mixed-environment-privileges.md

 Given that a set of roles can be combined in a team and tied to a specific environment, this scenario indicates that we will need two different teams.
 One with the full deployment access but scoped to dev and staging, and another with just read roles scoped to production.

-### Creating the "*Dev Deployers*" Team {#Creatingteamsforauserwithmixedenvironmentprivileges-Creatingthe&quot;DevDeployers&quot;Team}
+### Creating the **Dev Deployers** team {#Creatingteamsforauserwithmixedenvironmentprivileges-Creatingthe&quot;DevDeployers&quot;Team}

 Start by clicking the **Teams** tab under **Configuration** in the Octopus Web Portal.
 Then click the **Add team**.

 ![](images/add-team.png)

-Give the team an appropriate name like *Dev Deployers* and add the **Project deployer** role.
+Give the team an appropriate name like **Dev Deployers** and add the **Project deployer** role.
 This role provides all the permissions of the **Project contributor** role, but also allows the user to deploy a release.
 In our case because we will limit the users to the development environment, we will allow them to also create releases and to do so they will need the **Project lead** role.
 Again this role provides all the permissions of the **Project contributor** role but without the deployment permissions that come with the **Project deployer** role.

 ![](images/dev-deployers.png)